AI-paca/HP-EliteBook-840-G5-Sequoia/README.md

 Errors:<br>
 - usb 1.0 is no longer supported, I have not updated usb kext, so the camera is detected, but does not transmit a picture
 - visual noise after coming out of sleep (not significant)
+- fingerprint (I didn't try, but windows doesn't see it)
+- nfc (I didn't try)
+- usb 3.1 (It feels like they work slower than I'd like or sequoia is so heavy that it takes 4 hours to install)

 NB:<br>
 - don't forget to be careful with [platform info](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#platforminfo)
 - use the space bar in the loader if you don't see something
+- ctrl+enter or shift+enter to remember the priority system (but it will be reset when u updating any system)

 <br>P.S.
 - used [icons](https://github.com/blackosx/OpenCanopyIcons/blob/master/Set4/Grey_Alpha_Without_Glow/preview_sheet_Grey_Alpha_Without_Glow.jpg)